akshatmittal/youtube-realtime/README.md

 YouTube Realtime Copyright (C) 2018 [Akshat Mittal](https://akshatmittal.com/)

-You are allowed to use, modify and redistribute the project as long as original credits are kept and changes are documented.
+You may freely modify the code for personal use.
 You are not allowed to redistribute the project without attribution and credits or prior permission.
+Commercial use without permission is prohibited.

 This project uses a part of code from WrapPixel.

-Please see LICENSE.md file in the same directory.

 # Disclaimer